WenqinSHAO/pvd-dev/README.md

 ```

 Then, create the VM (This takes a while).
-You may see the installation progress using vnc (The address is displayed by the
+You may see the installation progress using vnc with password pvd (The address
-script).
+is displayed by the script).
 ```shell
 ./vms/linux-env.sh vm create
 ```